 to multiply and thrive.

-In them, the games that entropy
+That’s how the games that entropy

 forever plays have come